gethop-dev/hydrogen.duct-template/README.md

 `lein new duct <project name> +site +cljs +hydrogen/core`

-You can optionally add `+hydrogen/session.cognito` to add OIDC-based session management or `+hydrogen/session.keycloak` to add keycloak-based session management.
+You can optionally add `+hydrogen/session.cognito` to add AWS Cognito User Pools-based session management, using OpenID Connect ID Tokens.
+Or `+hydrogen/session.keycloak` to add Keycloak-based session management (using OpenID Connect ID tokens too).
 Keep in mind that those two profiles are mutually exclusive.

 ## License